Western Athletic Conference: 2010s: Membership changes and the elimination of football

-2021–2023 membership changes and reinstatement of football
+2020s: More membership changes, reinstatement of football

 On January 14, 2021, the Western Athletic Conference announced its intention to reinstate football as a conference-sponsored sport at the FCS level, as well as the addition of five new members to the conference in all sports, including football, at a press conference held at the NRG Center in Houston, Texas.
 The new members announced included four Southland Conference members from Texas in Abilene Christian University, Lamar University, Sam Houston State University, and Stephen F. Austin State University, which would soon be dubbed the "Texas Four", plus Southern Utah University from the Big Sky Conference.
 The conference also announced that it would most likely add another member that fielded a football team at a later date.
 While the WAC originally announced that all new members would join on July 1, 2022, commissioner Jeff Hurd later said that the arrival of the Texas Four "was expedited" to July 1, 2021.
 The conference officially confirmed this on January 21, 2021, adding that the relaunch of football was moved forward to fall 2021.
 The conference also confirmed media reports that the Southland had expelled the Texas Four after they announced their departure.
 Southern Utah entered as scheduled in 2022.
 During the aforementioned press conference, Hurd also announced that the WAC would split into two divisions for all sports except football and men's and women's basketball.
 One division will consist of the six Texas schools (the Texas Four plus existing members Tarleton and UTRGV).

-Also on January 14, 2021, news broke that UTRGV, a non-football playing member of the conference, had committed to create an FCS football program by 2024.
-In addition, UTRGV will also launch women's swimming and diving for the same year.
-The launch of football was later put off to 2025; it has since been confirmed that UTRGV football will become part of the new ASUN–WAC Football Conference (see below).
+Also on January 14, 2021, news broke that UTRGV, a non-football playing member of the conference, had committed to create an FCS football program by 2024, plans that ultimately were postponed to 2025.